MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step7-setup-sidhistory-sidfiltering.md

 ---

-# Setup SID history/SID filtering
+# Step 7 Set up SID history/SID filtering

 **This is not required for a PRIV only environment** Login to the PAMServer with the MIMAdmin account.